aadilmallick/my-notes-docusaurus/docs/software-development/03-sql.md

 #### Materialized Views

-A **materialized view** is a view that caches queries for extremely good performance while still retaining the utility benefits of being a view.
+A **materialized view** is a view that caches queries on your disk for extremely good performance while still retaining the utility benefits of being a view.
 Think of it as a cached view.

+You can invalidate this cache manually or automatically based on a schedule.

 > [!WARNING]
 > The only tradeoff is that the data will be slightly stale.